lisahh986/Data-Science-Salary-Prediction/README.md

 Id Unique identifier for each observation.
 AB-GL Fifty-six anonymized health characteristics.
 All are numeric except for EJ, which is categorical.
 Class A binary target: 1 indicates the subject has been diagnosed with one of the three conditions, 0 indicates they have not.
-ID column does not need for analysis, I removed it
-EJ is converted from A, B categories to 0 or 1.
+I removed ID column cause it is not necessary for analysis EJ is converted from A, B categories to 0 or 1.
 </sub>